March 15, 2017

 Attention campers who love to climb: pack your climbing shoes and harness – this is the rock playground for you.
 Located in the Laurentians, Parc d’Escalade de la Montagne d’Argent has more than 250 climbing routes (a third are trad routes) for avid climbers and beginners who are learning the sport.
 Campgrounds are located on reddish sandbanks of the beautiful Rivière-Rouge, where you can relax after a long day of climbing.

 Three things before you go

-- If you don’t have your own canoe, kayak or paddleboard, you can rent one from your local MEC store before leaving town.
+- If you don’t have your own canoe, kayak or paddleboard, you can rent one from a local outfitter before leaving town.
 Parc national du Lac-Témiscouata, Parc d’Escalade de la Montagne d’Argent, Vallee Bras-du-Nord and La Vérendrye Wildlife Reserve also offer rentals on site.